Paul Kagame: Rwandan genocide

 Human rights violations by the RPF during the genocide have also been documented in a 2000 report compiled by the Organisation of African Unity, and by Prunier in Africa's World War.
 In an interview with journalist Stephen Kinzer, Kagame acknowledged that killings had occurred but said that they were carried out by rogue soldiers and had been impossible to control.
 RPF killings continued after the end of the genocide, gaining international attention with the 1995 Kibeho massacre, in which soldiers opened fire on a camp for internally displaced persons in Butare Province.
 Australian soldiers serving as part of UNAMIR estimated at least 4,000 people were killed, while the Rwandan government claimed that the death toll was 338.

-Marriage and children

-On 10 June 1989 in Uganda, Kagame married Jeannette Nyiramongi, a Tutsi exile living in Nairobi, Kenya.
-Kagame had asked his relatives to suggest a suitable marriage and they recommended Nyiramongi.
-Kagame travelled to Nairobi and introduced himself, persuading her to visit him in Uganda.
-Nyiramongi was familiar with the RPF and its goal of returning refugees to Rwanda.
-She held Kagame in high regard.
-The couple have four children.
-Their first son, Ivan Cyomoro, was born in 1990 and their other children are Ange, Ian, and Brian.

 Vice President and Minister of Defence

 The post-genocide Rwandan government took office in Kigali in July 1994.
 It was based loosely on the Arusha Accords, but Habyarimana's party, MRND was outlawed.
 The positions it had been assigned were taken over by the RPF.
 The military wing of the RPF was renamed as the Rwandan Patriotic Army (RPA), and became the national army.
 Paul Kagame assumed the dual roles of Vice President of Rwanda and Minister of Defence while Pasteur Bizimungu, a Hutu who had been a civil servant under Habyarimana before fleeing to join the RPF, was appointed president.
 Bizimungu and his cabinet had some control over domestic affairs, but Kagame remained commander-in-chief of the army and was the de facto ruler of the country.
 German public broadcaster Deutsche Welle stated that "Bizimungu was commonly seen as a placeholder for Kagame".